-Signing Choirs – What exactly are they a number of people have been asking.
-They are choirs that perform like any other choir really, but rather than sing with their voices, they sing with their hands in British Sign Language and tell a visual story behind the song they are “Singing”.
+A number of people have been asking; they are choirs that perform like any other choir but rather than sing with their voices, they sing with their hands in British Sign Language, while telling a visual story behind the song they are “Singing”.

-Normal singers express the song through the pitch, tone and emotion of their voices, Signing Song performers do the same with their hands, body and facial expressions, it is a visual spectacular for the senses.
+Singers express the song through the pitch, tone and emotion of their voices, Signing Song performers do the same with their hands, body and facial expressions, it is a visual spectacular for the senses.